servidge/ttyplot/README.md

-  -2 read two values and draw two plots, the second one is in reverse video -r rate of a counter (divide value by measured sample interval) -c character to use for plot line, eg @ # % . etc
+  -2 read two values and draw two plots, the second one is in reverse video -r rate of a counter (divide value by measured sample interval) -b rate just the the 2nd counter (divide value by measured sample interval) -c character to use for plot line, eg @ # % . etc
   -e character to use for plot error line when value exceeds hardmax (default: e) -s initial scale of the plot (can go above if data input has larger value)